"Exhaust Gas Recirculation" valve..... What is it and why is it fitted?

 An engine relies on a cylinder, or multiple cylinders, with a piston moving up and down inside each cylinder, to fill with air and fuel at a specific ratio which, when ignited, causes expansion of the air, forcing the piston back down again.
 This is the basic operational principle of an internal combustion engine.
 Rotary (Wankel) engines don't have pistons but the principle remains the same.

-Diesel burns much less cleanly than petrol and is inherently more polluting, but in either case, by burning a fossil fuel, whether it be petrol, diesel or LPG, carbon (soot) is produced as well as various gasses such as Carbon Monoxide, Nitrogen Oxide etc. The principle of an EGR valve is to recirculate some of the already burnt gasses back into the cylinders during times when you aren't demanding power (ie - cruising, light throttle or slowing down etc. The mechanical process I won't bore you with just yet), which results in less space for fresh, clean air to occupy.
-With less fresh air in the cylinder, the ratio of fuel needed becomes less and thus the combustion of the reduced fuel quantity produces both less carbon, but also less NOx gas as well, because the temperature of the combustion is lowered.
-Lower combustion temperature equates to lower NOx emissions.
+The principle of an EGR valve is to recirculate some of the already burnt gasses back into the cylinders during times when you aren't demanding power (ie - cruising, light throttle or slowing down etc. The mechanical process I won't bore you with just yet), which results in less space for fresh, clean air to occupy.
+With less fresh air in the cylinder, and with that less Nitrogen and Oxygen, the quantity of fuel needed becomes less.
+The combustion process thus generates less heat, but ultimately fewer NOx particles as well.

 As for the 'added benefit of an EGR valve, think logically for a moment about carbon and what happens when you burn it.

-This process is so efficient that the overall carbon emission of an engine fitted with an EGR valve is somewhere around 90% lower than one without, so it's not only to reduce NOx emissions.
+This process is so efficient that the overall carbon emission of an engine fitted with an EGR valve is somewhere around 70% lower than one without, so it's not only to reduce NOx emissions.
 An EGR valve plays a massive role in reducing the harmful emissions from an engine, more-so in the case of a diesel!

 Now, here's the caveat...
 In my opinion, an EGR valve causes so many issues we're all familiar with.....